 - to challenge students at all levels of ability.

 The development and review process for assessments in the National Assessment Program takes about 18 months to complete.
 ACARA staff with expertise in curriculum, content, assessment development and psychometrics oversee every step of the process, to ensure that the assessments are of the highest standard:

 Guidelines for test development

 Guidelines for test development, including question (item) formats and suitable topics for reading materials, are reviewed early as part of an ongoing quality assurance process.
 This ensures that there are clear guidelines for writers to follow when they develop test questions.

 Question (‘item’) development

 Test developers are engaged to develop questions that meet the endorsed test specifications.
 ACARA contracts out this part of the process to organisations that successfully demonstrate exceptional experience and competence in the area of test development.
 Read the Guidelines for the development of accessible NAPLAN online items (PDF 2 MB).

 Review of test items

-Test managers from each state and territory, as well as representatives from the non-government sector, review proposed test items to ensure they meet curriculum and jurisdiction or sector based circumstances.
+Test managers from each state and territory, as well as representatives from the non-government sector, review proposed test items to ensure they meet curriculum and jurisdiction or sector-based circumstances.

 individual students receive a report on how they performed (NAPLAN only)